 Meanwhile, Vader informs Tarkin that he senses through the Force that Kenobi is aboard the station.
 Tarkin is doubtful, but the discussion is soon interrupted by an emergency report -- Princess Leia has escaped!
 Vader tells a shocked and bewildered Tarkin the true explanation for Leia's impossible escape -- "Obi Wan is

 here.
 The Force is with him."
 Sensing that Obi Wan wishes a final showdown, Vader sets off to find him.
 Unbeknownst to anyone, Kenobi has deactivated the tractor beam generator.

-After their escape from the compactor, Luke and Han dispose of their Imperial uniforms, but keep the troopers' utility belts and weapons.
+After their escape from the compactor, Luke and Han dispose of their stormtrooper armor, but keep the troopers' utility belts and weapons.
 On their way back to the ship they're cut off by more troops.
 They are split up, with Han and Chewbacca fighting together and Luke and Leia running on their own.